Subject Summary: Part II Pathology

 Learning outcomes

-- have research experience and developed basic skills by means of a project.
+3. demonstrate they have gained research experience and developed basic skills by means of a project.

 Teaching and Learning Methods